 In 2016, the investment in residential buildings still focuses on housing below 90 square meters.
 Relatively the investment in villas and high-grade apartments is the smallest and the most stable.
 In general, the investment in residential buildings remains stable in 2016 except that in housing below 90 square meters in May rises significantly.
 In comparison with house prices and sales, the investment is cooling down and more stable.

-The supportive monetary policies encouraged the market and it start to boom again.
+The supportive monetary policies encouraged the market and it started to boom again.
 It can also be seen from sources of funds of enterprises for real estate development that the positive loan policy affected the lift of the sales.
-And we could predict that the policies and measures will be further supportive the next few years.
+And we could predict that the policies and measures will be further supportive in the next few years.
 The house sales are generally rising up significantly but it’s also very shaky.
 There still remains a risk of overheating.

 Sources for data in this article: